thetomato0607/SolarPal/README.md

 ---

-**⚡ Built with Python, SciPy, Streamlit, and a passion for clean energy systems ⚡**
+**Built with Python, SciPy, Streamlit, and a passion for clean energy systems ⚡**

 ---

-## 🚨 Important Notes
+## Important Notes

 ### Grid Constraints:
 The 4 kW export limit represents typical UK DNO G99 connection limits.
 Exceeding this causes: